pdw-git/express-k8s-demo/README.md

 On success you will see the following on the console:

->>/usr/local/bin/node /usr/local/lib/node_modules/npm/bin/npm-cli.js start

 >> express-api@1.0.0 start /Users/whitep/Node/WebstormProjects/express-api
->> node ./bin/www --debug
+>> node ./bin/www

->>info: application logging level: info {"timestamp":"2020-04-17T19:35:06.879Z"}

->>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-connectToMongo : Connecting to: mongodb://localhost:27017/EXPRESS_API {"timestamp":"2020-04-17T19:35:06.904Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-connectToMongo : Connecting to: mongodb://localhost:27017/EXPRESS_API {"timestamp":"2020-04-30T17:05:05.148Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app.js-undefined : Deployment method: npm {"timestamp":"2020-04-30T17:05:05.325Z"}

->>info: /Users/whitep/Node/WebstormProjects/express-api/bin/www-main : Application port: 3000 Encrpytion: no {"timestamp":"2020-04-17T19:35:07.076Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/bin/www-main : Application port: 3000 Encrpytion: no {"timestamp":"2020-04-30T17:05:05.332Z"}

->>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-mongoose.connection.on.connected : Create initial configDB_Actions in db {"timestamp":"2020-04-17T19:35:13.156Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-mongoose.connection.on.connected : Create initial config in db {"timestamp":"2020-04-30T17:05:05.355Z"}

->>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/mongoActions.js-createModel : Created Mongoose model: configuration {"timestamp":"2020-04-17T19:35:13.166Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/mongoActions.js-createModel : Created Mongoose model: configuration {"timestamp":"2020-04-30T17:05:05.363Z"}

->>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-connectToMongo : Connected to: mongodb://localhost:27017/EXPRESS_API {"timestamp":"2020-04-17T19:35:13.179Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/db.js-connectToMongo : Connected to: mongodb://localhost:27017/EXPRESS_API {"timestamp":"2020-04-30T17:05:05.374Z"}
+>>info: /Users/whitep/Node/WebstormProjects/express-api/app_api/models/mongoActions.js-createObj : Successful config creation {"timestamp":"2020-04-30T17:05:05.418Z"}

 NOTE: by default the application starts with loggingLevel set to info mode;

-Pointing a browser at https://localhost:<port> where <port> is defined in the environment variables.
-Default port is 3000.
+If the applicaiton is not installed with a database it will wait for up to 50 minutes before terminating.
+If a database is found during that time it will be connected and a configuration object will be created or updated as necessary.
+While there is no database the following API calls will work.

+>>GET api/version
+>
+>>GET api/info
+>
+>>GET api/status
+>
+None of these API calls rely on there being a database.
+Any API call that requires access to the configuration database object will fail with a message stating that the database is not connected.
+The applciation also presents two web pages, a basic index page and a basic about page.
+Pointing a browser at:

+>>http//host-ip-address:port

+Will provide access to the applications home page.
+The about page can be accessed from there.
+This gives another indication that the application is working.
+All logs can be found in the conbined.log file in the home directory of the application.
+Errors can be found in the error.log of the application.

 If you are using encryption then use a port such as 3443.